 It is important even for a future doctor to be aware of his or her credit score and history.
 You can begin working on this while you are in residency and understand that your credit score will still play a big role in your financial future moving forward.
+A good score can come in handy when trying to obtain the best possible white coat loan.
 Sites such as Credit Karma and Credit Sesame can help you get a picture of your credit score and financial history for free.
 These sites allow you to monitor your credit score, the number of recent credit inquiries, how many accounts you have and other important information that can help you get a better picture of your overall credit.

 2. Find a Specialized Local Agent

 There are a lot of important reasons to find a local agent who has helped residents with the transition before but the most important is because they can help you save money in the end with the right White Coat Loan.
 I personally have been through this transition with my wife and have helped a number of other physicians with the transition from residency to practicing in Huntsville and Madison.
 Hiring the right agent can help make the process of buying your first home seem relatively simple, which is very important for you during this huge transition.
 I promise if you ask most real estate agents that 99% of them have never worked with a resident and do not understand the White Coat loan process, it is very important that you find an agent that has done this before.
 I am here to help, please reach out to me today at [email protected] or 256-655-4946.